AnkitJishan/e-MANIT/README.md

 # e-MANIT v0.1
 > e-MANIT: Your own shopping destination.
 A website prototype using HTML and CSS. e-MANIT is the web development project by Group number 7 (Ankit Chouhan and Jishan Shaikh) submitted as mini project in Principles of Programming Languages (PPL) Laboratory (CSE-219) winter 2017.
 The prototype clearly shows the power of HTML and CSS to create dynamic website on the go.
+Visit [http://e-manit.onlinewebshop.net](http://e-manit.onlinewebshop.net).

 > The name **e-MANIT** comes from internet of MANIT (Maulana Azad National Institute of Technology, Bhopal), the undergraduate college of the developers addressing a proper shopping website.